Verizon/funnel/docs/quickstart-dev.markdown

 }

 ````

+**NOTE: By application `main`, this does not have to be the actual main, but rather, the end of the world for your application (which however, would usually be the main).
+For Play! applications, this means the Global object.**

 With this in your application, and assuming you are developing locally, once running you will be able to access [http://127.0.0.1:5775/](http://127.0.0.1:5775/) in your local web browser, where the index page will give you a list of available resources and descriptions of their function.